-Autoclaves function primarily through either gravity or vacuum-induced or pre-vacuum (prevac) sterilization methods, though some types of autoclaves combine both methods to sterilize.
-Though both types of autoclaves sterilize through high temperature steam and use pressure as a means to allow steam to displace ambient air in the chamber to penetrate sterilization media, the means by which these mechanisms occur differ and thus, are more conducive to certain types of media over others.
+Autoclaves function primarily through either gravity or vacuum-induced or pre-vacuum (pre vac) sterilization methods, though some types of autoclaves combine both methods to sterilize.
+Though both types of autoclaves sterilize through high-temperature steam and use pressure as a means to allow steam to displace ambient air in the chamber to penetrate sterilization media, how these mechanisms occur differ and thus, are more conducive to certain types of media over others.
 This article will outline the basic function of these autoclaves and list the types of sterilization media most associated with each type of autoclave.

 On the other hand, vacuum autoclaving, also known as pre-vacuum autoclaving or sterilizing is more suited in cases where air cannot be easily removed from sterilization media.
 This may include large or porous items such as animal cages and bedding sterilization as well as wrapped surgical kits.
 The vacuum function in these autoclaves allows deeper sterilization of the contents, as it completely evacuates the ambient air within, allowing high-temperature steam to penetrate and sterilize areas that would normally be occupied by ambient air, and can be more efficient at sterilizing certain items with hard-to-reach areas within.

 As mentioned above, your choice of an autoclave system largely depends on your autoclave media, ie. the items to be sterilized.
 Overall, steam sterilization is highly dependable, effective, fast, and non-toxic, and offers an inexpensive way to rapidly heat and penetrate the chamber’s contents, including appropriately contained liquids.
 However, this method cannot sterilize powders or oils, and can only work with heat and moisture-resistant goods.
 Keeping this in mind, below is a summary of the primary types of media used by gravity and vacuum-autoclave types.